WHEP State Contest

 Each contestant needs to bring an unmarked clipboard and several pencils with erasers.
 (Pencil sharpeners are not available.)
 The contest will be held rain or shine, so dress according to the weather and be prepared to be outdoors.
 Wear close-toed shoes.
 Sunscreen, hats, rain gear, and insect repellent are advisable.
 Electronic devices including cell phones, calculators, and computer watches are not allowed.

 Cloverbuds.
 With county approval, Cloverbuds who are siblings can learn about wildlife identification at a mock contest while Juniors and Seniors are competing.
 In other words, the county is already bringing Juniors and Seniors to the competition and their sibling-Cloverbuds are present.
 Cloverbuds will be given time typically in the morning to complete a Wildlife Identification Station.
 Their supervising parents and guardians are encouraged to help Cloverbuds as much as needed.
 This is an educational opportunity offered to these youngsters, as they represent the future of the WHEP program.
-Typically they are recognized at the awards ceremony for their efforts.
+Typically, they are recognized at the awards ceremony for their efforts.

 Line art of calendar with heart in the middle